raffraffraff/bash-functions/README.md

 # Why BASH?
-TL;DR It's not sexy, but BASH provides a fast and easy way to do smaller tasks, and in fact, you can probably do a lot more complicated stuff in BASH than you _should_.
+TL;DR It's not sexy, but BASH is available on practically all Linux servers and is sometimes that fastest way to automate small tasks.
+It's actually capable of doing much more complicated things than you should _ever_ use it for.

-The Unix philosophy of "write programs that do one thing very well" coupled with the brillian idea of pipes spawned utilities for shell programming, file manipulation and text processing.
+The Unix philosophy of "write programs that do one thing very well" coupled with the brilliant idea of pipes spawned utilities for shell programming, file manipulation and text processing.
 Given that 'everything is Unix a file', this allowed shell scripts to do almost anything, in a systems administration sense.
-This also means that in modern sripts, those 'programs that do one thing very well' include curl, jq, awk etc.
+This also means that in modern sripts, those 'programs that do one thing well' include curl, jq, awk etc.

-I will test all these functions in other shells (mainly zsh, but also dash, ash etc) and update each one with compatibility info.

 # When BASH?
 There's no straight answer but I think these are good enough:
-* If you don't need to distinguish between types
-* If you don't need to work data structures
+* If you don't need to distinguish between types or work with data structures
-* If the script is <500 lines long (or even shorter, but y'know, scripts grow)
+* If the script is likely to remain simple and under a few hundred lines

-# So what's in 'bash-functions'?
+# What's in bashlib?
-The goal of this repo right now is to act as a drop-box for the functions that I write to make automation easier.
+It is a collection of functions that save time while writing scripts.

 # Dependencies
 These utilities assume that you have, or can install, the GNU coreutils, sed, awk,